-Index magnitude acceptability Proposed actions 15 - 25 High risk Unacceptable Unacceptable level of residual risk- Implies that the controls are either fundamentally inadequate (poor design) or ineffective (poor implementation) Controls require substantial design, or a greater emphasis on proper implementation.
-8 - 14 Med risk Unacceptable Unacceptable level of residual risk- Implies that the controls are either inadequate (poor design) or ineffective (poor implementation) Controls require some design, or a more emphasis on proper implementation.
-1-7 Low risk Acceptable Mostly acceptable level of residual risk- Requires minimal control improvements.
+Risk rating Residual risk magnitude Response 15 - 25 High Unacceptable level of residual risk - Implies that the controls are either fundamentally inadequate (poor design) or ineffective (poor implementation).
+Controls require substantial redesign, or a greater emphasis on proper implementation.
+8 - 14 Medium Unacceptable level of residual risk - Implies that the controls are either inadequate (poor design) or ineffective (poor implementation).
+Controls require some redesign, or a more emphasis on proper implementation.
+1 - 7 Low Mostly acceptable level of residual risk - Requires minimal control improvements.

-7. CONTROL ASSESSMENT
+6. CONTROL ASSESSMENT

-7.1 LISTING OF CONTROLS
+6.1 LISTING OF CONTROLS

-7.1.1 Where there are already controls in existence, those controls will be listed and rated using the same criteria as used with the risk rating (estimates).
+6.1.1 Where there are already controls in existence, those controls will be listed and rated using the same criteria as used with the risk rating (estimates).

-7.2 ASSESSMENT OF CONTROLS AND THE INTERNAL AUDIT STRATEGY
+6.2 ASSESSMENT OF CONTROLS AND THE INTERNAL AUDIT STRATEGY

-- 7.2.1 According to your assessment, rate the controls between 1 and 25 according to how much of the risk does the control eliminate.
+- 6.2.1 According to your assessment, rate the controls between 1 and 25 according to how much of the risk does the control eliminate.
 When you subtract the control rating from the risk rating, the remainder is your residual risk.
-This exercise is called the control self assessment process - 7.2.2 After the assessment has been finalised, the risks with high residual values or those that have never been treated should be prioritised by owners.
+This exercise is called the control self assessment process - 6.2.2 After the assessment has been finalised, the risks with high residual values or those that have never been treated should be prioritised by owners.
 Action Plans will be drawn up with deadlines and follow up dates.
-If management prefer, the PIA (Provincial Internal Audit) would be tasked with a responsibility to assist management to deal with the risk. - 7.2.3 The output of both the risk assessment and control assessment is the Risk Registers for the CRO and the management, and the Internal Audit Plans for the PIA.
+If management prefer, the PIA (Provincial Internal Audit) would be tasked with a responsibility to assist management to deal with the risk.

+6.2.3 The output of both the risk assessment and control assessment is the Risk Registers for the CRO and the management, and the Internal Audit Plans for the PIA.

-8. RISK MANAGEMENT STRATEGIES
+7. RISK MANAGEMENT STRATEGIES

-- 8.1 Exposure falls into two types, risk control and risk financing.
+- 7.1 Exposure falls into two types, risk control and risk financing.
 Risk control techniques prevent or reduce the frequency or severity of losses.
 Risk financing techniques, e.g. retention, insurance, and non-insurance transfers of financial obligations, pay for those losses that occur despite the best risk control efforts.
-Risk control strategies are categorised as follows: - 8.1.1 Risk Avoidance this approach simply means that the department does not undertake an activity, action or programme that would produce an undesirable loss exposure. - 8.1.2 Risk Prevention this technique focuses on reducing the frequency of losses e.g. a frequent inspection of an office for overload of electrical outlets is a fire prevention technique.
+Risk control strategies are categorised as follows: - 7.1.1 Risk Avoidance this approach simply means that the department does not undertake an activity, action or programme that would produce an undesirable loss exposure. - 7.1.2 Risk Prevention this technique focuses on reducing the frequency of losses.
+E.g. frequent inspections of an office for overload of electrical outlets are a fire prevention technique. - 7.1.3 Risk Reduction based on the assumption that "it is not feasible" or "it is impossible" to eliminate or prevent an exposure, this method serves to minimise occurrence, e.g. the use of a sprinkler system will reduce the amount of damage from the fire. - 7.1.4 Segregation of Exposures with this approach, the department 's activities and programmes may be separated, diversified, or duplicated so a single risk will not cause a catastrophic loss to all, e.g. storing supplies in several different locations instead of one large warehouse, diversifying cash assets, and backing up all computer data and storing off-site.

-- 8.1.3 Risk Reduction based on the assumption that "it is not feasible" or "it is impossible" to eliminate or prevent an exposure, this method serves to minimise occurrence, e.g. the use of a sprinkler system will reduce the amount of damage from the fire. - 8.1.4 Segregation of Exposures with this approach, the department 's activities and programmes may be either separated, diversified, or duplicated so a single risk will not cause a catastrophic loss to all, e.g. storing supplies in several different locations instead of one large warehouse, diversifying cash assets, and backing up all computer data and storing off-site. - 8.1.5 Risk Transfer transferring, normally through a contract, the financial and or legal liabilities associated with an identified risk to an outside organization e.g. a building lease, as opposed to ownership of a building, transfers certain risk exposures from the lessee to the lessor, or the owner of the building.
+7.1.5 Risk Transfer - transferring, normally through a contract, the financial and or legal liabilities associated with an identified risk to an outside organization e.g. a building lease, as opposed to ownership of a building, transfers certain risk exposures from the lessee to the lessor, or the owner of the building.
 It is noted that insurance policies of the department are being reviewed in order to determine the department's financial protection against an undesirable event or risk